29 Nov 5 Simple Things to Do to Enjoy Your Time at Home

 Instead keep one small tote for each child.
 Put mementos in there and when it’s full, then just cull items out when you want to put something else in.
 It definitely keeps the clutter at bay!

 (Do you want a decluttering checklist?
-Grab Ashley’s list HERE to download and print off!)
+Grab Ashley’s list by clicking below to download and print off!)

 Purge Your Time Wasters